MisaelMP/vue-3d-recursive-app/README.md

 - TresJS team for the amazing Vue + Three.js integration
 - Three.js community for the incredible 3D graphics library
 - Vue team for the reactive framework
+- Vercel team for the seamless deployment platform